KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `MMM-HappyHours.css`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `MMM-HappyHours.js`: Replace it with `MagicMirror²`.
+6. Recommendation: Found `new Date()` in file `MMM-HappyHours.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Warning: No LICENSE file.
+11. Warning: No LICENSE file.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-HASS by aserramonner](https://github.com/aserramonner/MMM-HASS)